Photo of an ancient cryptographic device, looking a bit like a steam-punk calculator.

 • Issued signatures are 80 bytes long

-• Zero-knowledge proofs are 272 bytes long
+• Zero-knowledge proofs of a single credential are 272 bytes long

-Based on this information, you can calculate the additional storage requirements BBS+ will introduce to your database or decentralized ID storage.
+Based on this information, you can calculate the additional storage requirements BBS will introduce to your database or decentralized ID storage.

-For instance to have a hundred issuers listed in your DID domain will add less than 10Kb space, which makes it easy to maintain a static list of issuance authorities inside any application.
+For instance to have a hundred issuers listed in your DID domain will add less than 10KB space, which makes it easy to maintain a static list of issuance authorities inside any application.

 💡